blackducksoftware/bdns/docs/specification.md

 * `yocto`

 # Appendix A: Registry Template
-Each registration uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] to define the rules for each of the namespace framework types, by convention only rules starting with `namespace-` are exported.
+Each registration uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234] to define the rules for each of the namespace framework types.
+By convention, only rules starting with `namespace-` are exported.
+Supporting rules names should use terminology native to the namespace being defined and are considered unique to each registration.
+All of the [RFC5234] Appendix B.1 core rules are included by reference, as are the core BDNS Appendix A.1 rules.

 A `namespace-token` rule is used to define an identifying token for the namespace.
 Namespace tokens MUST conform to the `token` rule of the "Core Rules" Appendix.
 Namespace tokens MUST NOT be ambiguious across registrations.
 If the namespace token is defined using an alternative list, the first token MUST be canonical.

-Supporting rules names should use terminology native to the namespace being defined.
-All of the [RFC5234] Appendix B.1 core rules are included by reference, as are the core BDNS Appendix A.1 rules; all remaining rules are independent between each registration.

 Each registration should start with this template: